-The Mustard Project digital archive consists of materials drawn from the Albert Sloman University Library’s University Collection at Essex.
-These documents include official University papers relating to the May disturbances – notices, memoranda, records and transcripts of meetings, etc. – as well as a large number of student-authored leaflets, bulletins, letters, statements and appeals that appeared around the campus in 1968.
+The Mustard Project digital archive consists of materials drawn from the University Collection, held at the Albert Sloman University Library at Essex’s Wivenhoe Park campus.
+These documents include official University papers relating to the events of May 1968 – notices, memoranda, records and transcripts of meetings, etc. – as well as a large number of student-authored leaflets, bulletins, letters, statements and appeals that appeared around the campus at the time.

-The establishment of a Committee of Enquiry into the events also generated a significant volume of witness testimonies of one sort or another.
-The Committee set up a Tribunal of Enquiry, which in turn solicited statements of evidence from those present at the original flashpoints of these events, a disrupted Chemical Society lecture featuring a government scientist from Porton Down, on May 7th.
-Once the written statements had been reviewed, the Tribunal conducted a series of oral hearings before formalising and publishing its account of the events.
+The establishment of a Committee of Enquiry into the disturbances also generated a significant volume of witness testimonies of one sort or another.
+The Committee set up a Tribunal of Enquiry, which solicited statements from those present at the original flashpoint of the disturbances – a disrupted Chemical Society lecture on May 7th, featuring a government research scientist from Porton Down.
+Once the written evidence had been reviewed, the Tribunal conducted a series of oral hearings before formalising and publishing its account of the events.
 The Committee of Enquiry then canvassed opinion across the campus on the question of freedom of speech in universities, issuing its own report on June 24th.

-Finally, just to mention an immense debt of gratitude to Ana Ferrand, Mitch Goodrum, and James Tague for their invaluable help with preparing the documents and the web archive; also to Nigel Cochrane and all the staff at the Albert Sloman University Library for their continued support and enthusiasm over a period of many years.
+Finally, this web archive simply would not exist without the support of a large number of colleagues and friends.
+In terms of the mechanics of the production process, an immense debt of gratitude is owed specifically to Ana Ferrand, Mitch Goodrum, and James Tague for their invaluable help with preparing the documents and the web archive; also to Nigel Cochrane and all the staff at the Albert Sloman University Library, for their continued support and enthusiasm over a period of many years.